bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-postgres/index.md

 ## Create a CloudSQL instance for PostgreSQL

-If you don't already have one, you need the `Cloud SQL Admin` role (`roles/cloudsql.admin`).Create a new Cloud SQL instance with IAM authentication support:
+If you don't already have one, you need the `Cloud SQL Admin` role (`roles/cloudsql.admin`).

+Create a new Cloud SQL instance with IAM authentication support:

 ```console
 $ gcloud sql instances create <instance name> \